 - For minors, the legal limit is .02 percent or higher.
 If a Waterways Conservation Officer (WCO) suspects you of BUI, you may be requested to perform sobriety tests or to undergo a preliminary breath test

-Under the implied consent law, you are deemed to have given your consent to such testing as part of your boating operator privileges.
-If you refuse to submit to chemical testing when requested, you will lose your boating privileges for one year and your refusal may be used against you as evidence in court.
-Those convicted of BUI face a fine of up to $7,500 and a two-year prison term as well as loss of boating privileges.
+Under the implied consent law, you are deemed to have consented to such testing as part of your boating operator privileges.
+If you refuse to submit to chemical testing when requested, you will lose your boating privileges for one year, and your refusal may be used against you as evidence in court.
+Those convicted of BUI face a fine of up to $7,500, a two-year prison term, and loss of boating privileges.

 Arrested for BUI in Pennsylvania?

-If you have been arrested for boating under the influence, you don’t have to face the charges alone.
-Contact us today for expert legal advice.
+You don’t have to face the charges alone if you have been arrested for boating under the influence.
+Contact us today for expert legal advice from a Philadelphia Boating DUI attorney.
 Your initial consultation is free.
 Call now.